-New rules on the import of Caudata amphibians such as newts and salamanders come into force across the UK on July 1, 2018, following an Implementing Decision from the European Commission.
+Rules on the import of Caudata amphibians such as newts and salamanders came into force across the UK on July 1, 2018, following an Implementing Decision from the European Commission.

 The new rules seek to stop the spread of the fungal pathogen, Batrachochytrium salamandrivorans (Bsal).